 Staffing and Community Pharmacy Responsibilities

-The fellow will be responsible for understanding workflow within Rx Clinic Pharmacy and may have staffing duties.
+The fellow will be responsible for understanding workflow within Avant Pharmacy and Wellness and may have staffing duties.
 The fellow will navigate how to manage patients collaboratively between the ambulatory and community settings.
 Other responsibilities may include but are not limited to medication therapy management and care plans.

 *Please note that this may not apply to the Troy Medicare Fellow